FirebirdSQL/decimal-java/README.md

 Jaybird does not directly depend on this library, but instead contains a copy to reduce the number of dependencies.
-External dependencies for JDBC drivers are an annoyance in non-maven/gradle environments, and Jaybird already has three (although two are optional).
+External dependencies for JDBC drivers are an annoyance in non-Maven/Gradle environments.

 References
 ----------